THIS IS A PAID EVENT PURCHASE YOUR TICKET HERE

 Google is offering startups $1,000 of credit to start building applications on Google App Engine.
 App Engine is a development platform that makes applications easy to write, simple to scale, and trivial to manage.
+Application deadline is March 31, 2013.
 Use verification code: SGAE-02

 DC Premiere Tech Hub Coworking Space

 The easiest way to find a cofounder on the net.

 Startup Grind NYC: Jon Steinberg, President of BuzzFeed onMay 29th, 2013.

 Jon Steinberg is the President of BuzzFeed in NYC.
 He was previously Strategic Partner Development Manager on Google’s SMB (Small Medium Business) Partnerships team.
 Prior to Google, Jon was the Director of Business Development at Majestic Research and the founder of iBuilding, a commercial real estate software company backed by Tishman Speyer Properties, Benchmark Capital, and 12 Entrepreneuring.
 He is a graduate of Princeton University’s Woodrow Wilson School of Public and International Affairs and holds an MBA from Columbia University.
 He manages business development, sales, and operations, and reports to Founder and CEO Jonah Peretti.

 Startup Grind San Francisco: Ali Pincus, One Kings Lane onMay 30th, 2013.